Weather Delays and Closings

 - Social Media: FCPS on Twitter and FCPS on Facebook (usually posted via FindOutFirst)

 - Email/Text Messages: FindOutFirst email and emergency-only text messages (published the same time as the Facebook and Twitter notices)

 - FCPS TV: Comcast Channel 18 (Frederick area)

 Note: FCPS social media and fcps.org are the fastest ways to get emergency notices.
 Email and text notices can take longer because of the volume of messages that require acceptance from a wide variety of Internet Service Providers.

-All FindOutFirst (FOF) emergency notices come from FCPS Communication Services.
+All FindOutFirst (FOF) emergency notices come from FCPS Public Affairs Department.
 Emergencies include schools closing due to weather, power outages or the like.
 SMS text messages are sent only when schools are unexpectedly closing.
-FOF does not typically send email about lockdowns, most of which are precautionary and brief.
-In your FOF profile, you must select your child's school to get news of emergencies pertaining only to that school.
+[FOF does not typically send immediate email about lockdowns, most of which are precautionary and brief.]
+The FOF profile must indicate the child's school to get news of emergencies pertaining only to that school.

 Plan Back-up Care For safety reasons, pre-arrange emergency back-up care for your child in the event that schools close unexpectedly.
 Teach your child what to do in case you are not at home when school closes, and provide the school with the name and number of someone nearby who is usually available when you are not at home.

 Career & Technology Center When schools countywide open 2 hours late for inclement weather, morning CTC classes start 2 hours late and dismiss about 1 hour later than usual.
 Afternoon sessions start 40 minutes later than usual and dismiss at the regular time.

 Early Dismissal When schools close 2 hours early due to inclement weather, morning half-day pre-k* students remain at school for dismissal with full-day students.
 Lunches are served.
-Afternoon pre-k and CTC programs are canceled; CTC students remain at their home schools.
-Flexible Evening High and Heather Ridge Twilight programs are canceled.
-See Regulation 400-02 for details.
+Afternoon half-day pre-k* and CTC programs are canceled; CTC students remain at their home schools.
+Flexible Evening HS and Heather Ridge Twilight programs are canceled.

 Lunches When Schools Are Closed 3 Days in a Row During inclement weather events some of our students lack access to meals.
 Read more about our Emergency Lunches Protocol.